microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

 The following are changes that are not required, but may be useful to you.

-## ICustomDataSource
-The `ICustomDataSource` is now marked obsolete and will be removed prior to a v1.0.0 release candidate.
-You should update all references to use the renamed `IProcessingSource`.

-## ProcessingSource (formerly CustomDataSourceBase)
+## CustomDataSourceBase
 The method `SetApplicationEnvironmentCore` is now virtual, so you no longer have to override it if you do not want to.
 An `ApplicationEnvironment` property is now available on the base class that you may reference in your `ProcessingSource.`

+## Name changes

+The name "custom data source" will be phased out by SDK v1.0.0 release candidate 1.
+Any classes and interfaces using this terminology must be renamed at that time.
+Existing classes have been marked obsolete and will be removed by v1.0.0 release candidate 1.

+To prevent build breaks in the future, we recommend updating the following references:
+- `CustomDataSourceBase` -> `ProcessingSource`
+- `CustomDataSourceAttribute` -> `ProcessingSourceAttribute`
+- `CustomDataSourceInfo` -> `ProcessingSourceInfo`
+- `ICustomDataSource` -> `IProcessingSource`

+For v0.109, the SDK will still be compatible with any plugins using the now obsolete classes and interfaces.